 If you’ve got festoon lights or can borrow some, they are simple to use because a lantern fits over each bulb.
 Make sure they’re low-voltage, safe and suitable for outdoor use.
 Ours had three LEDs in each bulb making them really bright.
 They also produced no heat so there were no safety issues.
 The plug needed to be used indoors so we ran the lights from a socket in the kitchen, out of the back door, up a drain pipe and across the garden where we tied them to a tree on the other side.

 The lanterns then just hang from the lights using the ‘C’ hook that is at the top of the wire insert inside each lantern.

 If you haven’t any festoon lights, or if like us you wanted to make more of an impact, outdoor Christmas lights work really well.
 Ours had lots of small bright berry-like LED lights, and until now had only ever been draped along a yew hedge each December.
+Alternatively our Outdoor Lantern Lights are ideal if you don't have any already.
 We attached one end of the lights to a small hook on the window frame of the house, ran it round our tree, and then up to an upstairs bedroom window where it could be plugged in to an indoor socket.
 It did mean however that we had to turn the two sets of lights on in two different places, but we got over it.